segmentio/segment-docs/src/connections/destinations/catalog/mailmodo/index.md

 ### Identify

-If you aren’t familiar with the Segment Spec, take a look at the [Identify method documentation](/docs/connections/spec/identify) to learn about what it does.
+Take a look at the [Identify method documentation](/docs/connections/spec/identify) to learn about what it does.

 ```js
 analytics.identify('userId12345', {